riasaini/Portfolio/HTTP_Server/README.md

 This project is a multithreaded HTTP server written in C. The server supports basic HTTP methods, ```GET``` and ```PUT```, requests and manages concurrency using a thread pool and a reader-writer locking mechanism for shared resource access.

+The repository contains the following folders:

+* ```multithreaded_httpserver```: Contains the main implementation of the multithreaded HTTP server, including thread pool management, request handling, and concurrency mechanisms.
+* ```httpserver```: A simpler, single-threaded implementation of the HTTP server.
+* ```rwlock```: Provides the implementation of reader-writer locks used in the multithreaded server for managing synchronized access to shared resources.

 ## Main Components

 ### 1. Request Handling